-Biden hits 50 day milestone of going without a formal news conference as president
+Biden hits 50-day milestone of going without a formal news conference as president

 "If history was any indicator, the basement strategy would continue, just not in the basement, in the Oval," McEnany said.
 "He promised to be transparent but he’s been anything but that."

-But McEnany said she felt the lack of press conference was due to a "lack of confidence" in the president from his administration.
+But McEnany said she felt the lack of press conferences was due to a "lack of confidence" in the president from his administration.

 "I think there is a lack of confidence from the staff," she said.
-"The staff knows that hiding him away worked on the campaign trail, and will work for his presidency as well."
+"The staff knows that hiding him away worked on the campaign trail and will work for his presidency as well."

-She added: "I don’t think his staff sees the free wheeling briefing room back-and-forth as the ideal communications model for President Biden."
+She added: "I don’t think his staff sees the free-wheeling briefing room back-and-forth as the ideal communications model for President Biden."

 White House press secretary Jen Psaki, who holds daily briefings for reporters, was asked Monday whether the president would ever hold a press conference.
 She responded by saying he would do so before the end of March.